-The County shall properly control and regulate necessary activities that may present an environmental or health hazard.
+The County shall properly control and regulate necessary activities that may present an environmental or health hazard to its citizens and/or natural systems.
 [F.S.
 163.3177(6)(d)2.da. and (6)(d)2.i.]

 Air Quality

 Objective 10.06A: The County shall protect its air quality through review and mitigation of potential air pollution sources.